rawebone/TotemWeb/README.md

 The overall goal of Totem is not to be all encompassing.
 Totem's traditionally represent ancestors in many cultures, and that's why I've taken it as the name for this project.
-TotemMVC aims to be the ancestor of your application.
-It doesn't ship with an ORM, but if you want to use one, you can.
+TotemMVC aims to be the ancestor of your application: how your application evolves once you've downloaded is entirely up to you, the developer.

-You want to use <your favourite view system>, then you can with just some simple configuration changes to your webserver setup.
+Totem doesn't enforce upon you any restrictions in terms of Components.
+It doesn't ship with an ORM because I don't believe in them, if you want one it's a simple case of amending the boot strap of your application (the TotemApp object).

 This project gives you a setup to do basic tasks with.
 You don't have to keep using them, or loading them.
-How your application evolves once you've downloaded is entirely up to you, the developer.
 With the default setup, if you're requirements change it should be easy to port to another framework.

 Use Cases